-According to the current guidelines, Masses indoors can be at 25% capacity or 100 persons, whichever is less, socially distanced people.
-Saint Teresa can accommodate 26 people and the Church of the Nativity 45.
-Those attending are required: 1.) to wear a mask/face covering over your nose and mouth for the entire Mass, 2.) to bring your own hand sanitizer, 3.) to remain 6 feet apart from anyone who is not a member of your household and 4.) to observe any other required precautions.
-Pleased be advised there may not be sufficient room at any given Mass for all who wish to attend.
-You may not be able to sit in your accustomed pew or attend Mass at the time or place you wish.
-Your understanding and cooperation is appreciated.
-Thank you.
+Saint Teresa can accommodate 26 socially distanced people and the Church of the Nativity 45.
+Those attending are required: 1.) to wear a mask/face covering over your nose and mouth for the entire Mass, 2.) to bring your own hand sanitizer, 3.) to remain 6 feet apart from anyone who is not a member of your household, 4.) to refrain from mingling after Mass, 5.) to sign up for weekend Mass through the Sign Up Genius link below and 6.) to observe any other required precautions.

 WHO SHOULD STILL REMAIN HOME

-The elderly, those with pre-existing conditions, those who are fearful or anxious, those who are taking care of a sick or homebound person, and those who cannot wear a mask for the duration of Mass should consider taking advantage of watching Mass safely at home on television or with our live streaming through our parish website (see above).
+Although each person is responsible to determine whether he or she should attend, the elderly, those with pre-existing conditions, those who are fearful or anxious, those who are taking care of a sick or homebound person, and those who cannot wear a mask for the duration of Mass should consider taking advantage of watching Mass safely at home on television or with our live streaming through our parish website.

 Weekday Mass Sign Up

 Monday & Thursday - 8:30 AM - St. Teresa (26 Slots)